PLAN YOUR VISIT

 As Japan’s flag carrier, Japan Airlines covers numerous domestic and international routes and has codeshare agreements with around forty international airlines.
 JAL has a ubiquitous presence throughout Japan and as a full-service airline, flying on JAL typically includes a much higher fare the LCCs listed below however in the end, you get what you pay for in terms of service and convenience.

-Recent years have seen an influx of LCCs into the market, the largest of which are:
+Recent years have seen an influx of low cost carriers (LCCs) into the market, the largest of which are:

 Jetstar Japan (JJP)